When was the last time you had a good night’s sleep?

 5 Ways to Improve Your Sleep

 It may be tempting to stay up late to watch the big game, but sticking to a sleep schedule will help you improve your sleep.
 Focus on getting up and going to bed at the same time every day.
 It may be difficult at the start, but once your body syncs to your new sleep-wake cycle, you’ll feel like a whole new person.

 Regular exercise or physical activity can help promote better sleep.
 Your body needs sleep to repair itself after a tough workout.
 Just make sure you time your exercise right.
 If you exercise too close to bedtime, you might find yourself wide awake at midnight.

 No Coffee Before Bed

 You drink caffeine in the morning to wake up.
 Why would you drink it at night?
-Avoid drinking caffeine about four to six hours before bedtime.
+Avoid drinking caffeine before bedtime, aiming to stop about four to six hours before you go to sleep.
 Remember that caffeine is found in more than just coffee.
 It’s in tea, chocolate, cola, and even some pain relievers.

 Establish a Bedtime Ritual

 Ease your body from wakefulness to sleepiness through a soothing bedtime ritual.
 Take a bath, read a book, watch your favorite television show, do whatever helps you relax.

 Avoid Electronics at Night

 It might be tempting to sleep with your smartphone next to your pillow.
 In fact over 95% of us are guilty of using technology within an hour of sleep.
 Blue lights from your phones or computers can negatively affect your production of melatonin.
 Make your bedroom a technology-free zone.